Open-Wide/OWSimpleOperator/README.md

 # Features
    ------------

-The OWSimpleOperator provides also a lot of utils methods for your PHP code :
+The OWSimpleOperator provides also a lot of utility methods for your PHP code :

 * Call any PHP Function as a template operator